zeditor01/using_zowe/docs/deploying_ums.md

 In addition to z/OS V2.4 or later, ICSF and RACF, minimum versions of ZOWE, and a number of PTF levels are documented at the link above.
 You should check the pre-requisites before proceeding.

+### 1.4 Authentication Strategy
+Older versions of UMS supported a dataset-based authentication system.
+This is being depracated in favour of SAF only authentication.
+The V1.2 knowledge centre still contains details of both authentication models.
+You need to read the documentation carefully to ensure that you implement SAFOnly security.
+A summary of the change can be found [here](https://community.ibm.com/community/user/datamanagement/blogs/jrn-thyssen1/2023/08/30/security-enhancement-for-ibm-unified-management-se)

 ## 2. Installing the ZOWE product code.

 Creating and Mounting a ZFS